-During the management week of June 30 to July 6, the provisions of the Kenai River Late Run King Salmon Management Plan (KRLKSMP) were enacted for the Kasilof section (Figure 3) of the ESSN fishery.
-This plan contains provisions for paired restriction between the ESSN fishery and the Kenai River sport fisheries when Kenai River late-run Chinook salmon sonar counts of large fish projects that the SEG will not be met.
-The Kenai River late run Chinook salmon sport fishery started July 1 without bait (EO 2-KS-1-23-19) and as a paired restriction, the ESSN fishery was restricted to no more than 48 hours of fishing time by EO per week, including an optional setnet gear restriction.
-The gear reduction option that was implemented restricted setnet gear to only 70 fathoms (in length) of nets per permit that were 45 meshes or less in depth, or the full 105 fathoms of net per permit that were restricted to a maximum depth of 29 meshes.
-The Kasilof Section (Figure 6) set gillnet fishery was open with gear restrictions on Monday, July 1, for 12 hours, and Thursday, July 4, for 14 hours (Appendix A10 and A11).
-All total for the week, 26 gear restricted hours of the available 48 hours were utilized (Table 4) (Figure 7) in the Kasilof Section set gillnet fishery.
-The drift gillnet fishery was also open on Monday and Thursday for 12 hour districtwide fishing periods (Appendix A11) (Figure 4).
-The drift gillnet fishery was not extended with time in the Kasilof sections, also termed the Kasilof corridor (Figure 4 and 5) in this management week.
+During the management week of June 30 to July 6, the provisions of the Kenai River Late Run King Salmon Management Plan (KRLKSMP) were enacted for the Kasilof Section (Figure 3) of the ESSN fishery.
+This plan contains provisions for paired restrictions between the ESSN and the Kenai River sport fisheries if Kenai River late-run Chinook salmon sonar counts of large fish project that the SEG will not be met.
+The Kenai River late-run Chinook salmon sport fishery started July 1 without bait (EO 2-KS-1-23-19), and as a paired restriction, the ESSN fishery was restricted to no more than 48 hours of fishing time by EO per week, including optional setnet gear restrictions.
+The gear reduction option restricted setnet gear to only 70 fathoms (in length) of nets per permit with a maximum limit of 45 meshes in depth or to a full-length complement of gear (105 fathoms) per permit, but with a maximum depth of only 29 meshes deep.
+The Kasilof Section (Figure 6) set gillnet fishery opened with gear restrictions on Monday, July 1, for 12 hours, and Thursday, July 4, for 14 hours (Appendices A10 and A11).
+A total of 26 gear-restricted hours of the available 48 hours were utilized this management week (Table 4; Figure 7) in the Kasilof Section set gillnet fishery.
+The drift gillnet fishery was also open on Monday and Thursday for 12-hour districtwide fishing periods (Appendix A11; Figure 4).
+In order to reduce the harvest of Kenai and Kasilof Rivers sockeye salmon, the drift gillnet fishery was not extended with time in the Kasilof Section, also termed the "Kasilof corridor"6 (Figures 4 and 5), in this management week.
 The Kasilof Section setnet fishery caught 17,862 fish on Monday and 14,911 fish on Thursday (Appendix A4).
 The drift gillnet fishery caught 7,962 fish on Monday and 12,017 fish on Thursday.
-At week's end, the cumulative passage estimate at the Kasilof River sockeye salmon sonar site was 74,000 fish (Appendix A2).
-The average cumulative count for that date was 118,000 fish, with average run timing at 32%.
-The season-end escapement projection for Kasilof
+At the week's end, the cumulative passage estimate at the Kasilof River sockeye salmon sonar site was 74,000 fish (Appendix A2).
+The average cumulative count for that date was 118,000 fish, with average run timing at 32% complete.
+The season-end escapement projection for Kasilof River sockeye salmon, based on July 6 passage, was 229,000 fish and was within the BEG of 160,000-340,000 sockeye salmon.
+The Kenai River sockeye salmon sonar project began operation on July 1 and counted 46,000 sockeye salmon through July 6.
+The cumulative count of the Kenai River Chinook salmon sonar was 890 large fish through July 6.